FIU-SCIS-Senior-Projects/VoterCloud/Code/voterCloud/README.md

 votercloud.html - the complete view of the logic and presentation.

-Please don't touch the other folder and files since they are part of meteor build framework.
+Please don't touch the other folders and files since they are part of meteor built framework.